thomasqmd/Trizzole/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Trizzole&theme=radical)](https://git.io/streak-stats)

+- Slowly but surely I'm working on my personal website, you can visit it [here!](https://thomasqmd.quarto.pub/website/)

 <!--
 **Trizzole/Trizzole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.